 - Contact the New Jersey Cyber Crimes Unit (CCU) to report the incident

-How an Experienced Civil Cyber Attorney Can Help
+How an Experienced Cyber Crime Attorney Can Help

-To learn more about our law firm can help you hold offenders accountable for cyber crimes, contact the Law Office of Joseph S. Scura now!
+Learn more about how we can help you hold offenders accountable for cyber crimes by contacting the Law Office of Joseph S. Scura today!

 We Strategize Based Off Each Clients’ Unique Situation